 - With gloves, more surface area is exposed to the cold, as your individual fingers jut out like little peninsulas into a frigid ocean.

 This extra warmth does, however, come at a cost.
 Gloves are more flexible than mittens and will allow you to grip the snow shovel better.
-In my estimation, the added flexibility more than makes up for the small loss in warmth.
+The added flexibility more than makes up for the small loss in warmth.

 Besides, if your fingers are especially prone to getting cold in winter, you can now buy heated gloves.
 There are various kinds of heated gloves.
 Some run on a battery.
 In other cases, the heat is generated by chemicals.
 In this latter type of heated glove, you sometimes activate the heat by applying pressure to an activation disc.
 Other times, heating up is accomplished by using a microwave oven.
 Either way, you improve your chances of keeping your fingers warm throughout your shoveling session.